mo7amed010/HR-System-Graduation-Project/README.md

 - Fatma: Developed the Home Page, Landing Page, and Attendance Backend logic.
 - Aya: Developed the Official Holidays module , Employee Salary Management frontend.
 - Menna :Developed the Employee module  and Genral sitting.
 - Abd al rahman : Built the structure , Developed the Admin module and participate in the AI module.
+- Sanaa: Developed the Departments module (frontend & backend), Attendance Dashboard (frontend).